 Step 2: Adjust Crawl Settings

-- Navigate to Configuration > Speed and increase the Max Threads to send more requests to your server at once.
+- Navigate to Configuration > Speed and increase Max Threads to send more requests to your server at once.

 - If needed, configure Custom Headers to include specific request parameters.